jprusik/mini-ticker/README.md

   ```

 - (Optional) Enable Wake-on-LAN packet sending `sudo apt-get install etherwake`
+- (Optional) If using a Temperature / Humidity sensor, do `sudo apt-get install libgpiod2`
 - Clone this repo and `cd mini-ticker`
 - Install required packages with `pip3 install -r requirements.txt`
 - (Optional) Edit `/boot/config.txt` at the line `dtparam=i2c_arm=on` and replace it with: